suica/typescript-type-level-programming/README.md

-# type-as-an-object-language
+# Understanding TypeScript Type-level Programming

 An experimental transpiler that makes simple TypeScript computations happen in type-level, purely in its type system.

-Let TypeScript be a metalanguage, with its type being the object language!